xitiomet/irc-gpt-bot/README.md

     "channelKeys": {         // provide keys for channels that require them "#lobby": "password"
     },
-    "user": null,            // IRC User field (for bot) "realName": null,        // IRC Real Name field (for bot) "password": null,        // IRC Password (for bot)
+    "ignore": ["AnnoyingUser"], // Bot should completely ignore these nicknames (can be used for other bots or abusive users) "user": null,            // IRC User field (for bot) "realName": null,        // IRC Real Name field (for bot) "password": null,        // IRC Password (for bot)